What is TPO?

 Another disadvantage is that TPO is a young roofing technology and has not been proven as a long-term solution.
 It was introduced in the 1990s, and manufacturers are still looking for the chemical formula that will make the product more durable.
 According to TPOroofing.org, TPO membranes have been noted to have an issue of accelerated weathering.
 This problem has been specifically documented in the Southern states that get a lot of heat and sun throughout the year.

 How PM Can Help

 Like with EPDM roofs, the seams are the main trouble area for TPO roofs.
 PM Silicone creates a completely seamless membrane on top of the failing substrate, alleviating all seam-related issues.

 Additionally, TPO formulas have been known to fail under constant heat.
 PM Silicone is formulated to reflect the sun’s UV rays and doesn’t break down in extreme heat.
-It, like TPO, has elastic properties that allow is to expand and contractor with the seasons.
+It, like TPO, has elastic properties that allow it to expand and contract with the seasons.

 In conclusion, TPO’s benefits show it can be a good choice for any new commercial building.
 But as weather and aging take its toll, PM Silicone can help by restoring these roofs and making them last decades longer.

 Please follow along next week as we look into concrete roofs in our “What is a Substrate?” series.